sjackman/tigmint-paper/tigmint.md

 | ABySS 2.0 + ARCS           |      15.51 |        7.96 |       4,130 |
 | ABySS 2.0 + Tigmint + ARCS |      16.70 |        8.31 |       4,075 |

+# Discussion

+Tigmint uses linked reads to reduce the number of misassemblies in a genome sequence assembly.
+Scaffolding an assembly that has been so corrected yields an assembly that is both more contiguous and correct than an assembly that has not been corrected.

 # References